 Application and Admission

 Admission to the Master of Science in Psychological Sciences with a concentration in Industrial/Organizational Psychology is based on evidence of leadership, a commitment to diversity, and relevant skills and accomplishments that demonstrate the potential for excellence.
 Students admitted to the program typically have competitive GRE (Verbal, Quantitative, and Written) scores and GPAs, although we are fundamentally interested in admitting the best students regardless of scores and recognize that a number of factors can impact test scores.

 Master’s Program Application Process

 The annual application deadline is February 15th.
-Applicants who wish to be nominated for the Diversity Excellence Fellowship must include a justification when applying and have a complete application on file by January 3rd.
+Applicants who wish to be nominated for the Dr. Dionel Avilés ’53 and Dr. James Johnson ‘67 [Diversity] Fellowship Program must include a justification as it relates to your eligibility when applying and have a complete application on file by January 3rd.

 1. Complete and Submit the Texas A&M University GraduateCAS Application Online